Global Safety and Security

 Every spring, travel preparedness training sessions are held for the Rollins School of Public Health’s (RSPH’s) Global Field Experience program and the Emory Global Health Institute’s (EGHI’s) Global Field Scholars program.
 The training is focused on work in low- and middle-income countries and covers a range of topics.

-2019 Pre-Departure Training Workshop Recording (3 Hours)
+2019 Pre-Departure Training Workshop Recfording (3 Hours)